ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

 From Ballerina 2201.7.0 (SwanLake) onwards, Ballerina supports GraalVM AOT compilation to generate standalone executables by passing the `graalvm` flag in the build command: `bal build --graalvm`.
 The generated executable contains the modules in the current package, their dependencies, Ballerina runtime, and statically linked native code from the JDK.

 Ballerina runtime, [standard libraries](https://ballerina.io/learn/ballerina-specifications/#standard-library-specifications), and the Ballerina extended modules are GraalVM-compatible.
-Therefore packages developed only using these libraries are also GraalVM-compatible.
+Therefore, packages developed only using these libraries are also GraalVM-compatible.
 Furthermore, Ballerina reports warnings when the GraalVM build is executed for a project with GraalVM-incompatible packages.

 ```console
 **********************************************************************************